googleads/google-ads-java/CONTRIBUTING.md

 template.

 ### Bug Reports

+We appreciate your feedback and encourage you to report bugs that will help improve this library.

 If you see that someone has already created a bug that describes your bug, please upvote their issue to avoid duplicates and help our team prioritize feature requests.
 In addition, if you